The Ann & Weston Hicks Choreography Fellows Program | Aug 21-31

 Program Director Dianne McIntyre

 Each of the eight Choreography Fellows will be able to invite two dancers to join them, ensuring that work developed at the Pillow can continue in their home communities, if desired.
-Festival experiences, including attending performances, artist and scholar-led talks, and researching in the Jacob’s Pillow Archives will be integral components to the development of each Fellow’s unique artistic point of view.
+Fellows and their dancers will live onsite, attend Festival performances, artist and scholar-led talks, and other events, and research in the Jacob’s Pillow Archives.
+These experiences will be integral components to the development of each Fellow’s unique artistic point of view.
+Selected Fellows will have all participation costs underwritten, except travel expenses.
+Dancers will receive a modest participation stipend.

 “The future of art lives in the hands of the makers and the doers.”